Timeline - Samsung Electronics' Galaxy Note 7 recall crisis

 Aug.
 2 - Samsung unveils the Galaxy Note 7 at a New York media event.

-(Reporting by Nataly Pak and Se Young Lee; Editing by Miyoung Kim and Muralikumar Anantharaman)
+(Reporting by Nataly Pak and Se Young Lee; Editing by Miyoung Kim and Kenneth Maxwell)